 You can start creating Qubes builder scripts for your new OS.
 Just note that it will probably make your testing process harder than trying to build the package directly in an HVM on which you already installed this new OS.

-You need to install your OS inside a chroot that will be used to build all the required qubes agents of tools.
+You need to customize some scripts that will be used to build all the Qubes tools.

 scripts_fedora scripts_archlinux scripts_yourOSname